Cs4r/owmClient/Readme.md

 + `WeatherStatusResponse` - list of `StatusWeatherData`

 # License
-Copyright 2013 J. Miguel P. Tavares
+Copyright 2015 J. Miguel P. Tavares
+Copyright 2015 Cesar Aguilera

 Licensed under the Apache License, Version 2.0 (the "License") you may not use this file except in compliance with the License.